chudkowsky/howcryptoworksbook/Chapter_09_DeFi_Protocols_Mechanisms.md

 **Lido**: The dominant player, controlling a significant portion of staked ETH through **stETH** tokens.
 Lido uses a curated set of validators and distributes rewards automatically.
 For DeFi compatibility, stETH can be wrapped as **wstETH** (wrapped staked ETH) which maintains a fixed balance while accruing value.

-**Rocket Pool**: Takes a more decentralized approach, allowing anyone to run validators with an **8 ETH bond plus RPL tokens**.
+**Rocket Pool**: Takes a more decentralized approach, allowing anyone to run validators with an **8 ETH bond plus RPL tokens**—where RPL collateral must be ≥10% (and up to 150%) of the protocol-matched ETH (i.e., at least ~2.4 ETH worth of RPL for an 8-ETH minipool).
 This reduces centralization risk but requires more complex coordination between node operators and stakers.

 ### The Risk Spectrum